DeveloperBoy/Shooting-Arcade/README.md

 # ShootingGallery
-A bukkit plugin that creates shooting arenas
+A plugin for Spigot 1.12.2 to create a shooting arena game (with RED and GREEN wool).